DisasterTechCrew/awesome-disastertech/readme.md

 - [UN Global Pulse](https://www.unglobalpulse.org/) - the UN Secretary-General’s initiative on big data and artificial intelligence for development, humanitarian action, and peace
 - [UN Innovation Network](https://www.uninnovation.network/) - informal, collaborative community of UN innovators interested in sharing their expertise and experience with others to promote and advance innovation within the UN System
 - [German VOST](https://www.facebook.com/VOSTde/) - Virtual Operations Support Team of the German Federal Agency for Technical Relief
+- [Disaster Response Volunteer Corps](https://docs.google.com/forms/d/e/1FAIpQLScZVhKO1ud8zTjHHM7VxrNabLS3xYYggf4u9NbnEpFPfbO5ZQ/viewform) - One-stop site for techies to register and list the skills they can provide, whether that’s a fluency in Spanish or Ruby.

 ## Online directories